Kubernetes Monitoring: Gain Full-Stack Visibility

 Effective Use of the Sidecar Pattern for Improved Application Monitoring in Kubernetes

-One key best practice is leveraging role-based access within Kubernetes to provide end-to-end control by a single team with their monitoring solution, and without having full control of the cluster.
-Leveraging a monitoring solution under a team namespace helps operators easily control monitoring for their microservice-based container application inside the scope of their team.
+One key best practice is leveraging role-based access within Kubernetes to provide end-to-end control by a single team with their monitoring solution, and without having complete control of the cluster.
+Leveraging a monitoring solution under a team namespace enables operators to easily control monitoring for their microservice-based container applications within their team's scope.

 However, they can add additional monitoring support without having to rebuild their application container.
-A dynamic approach to monitoring improves observability and drives context — without having to pull containers down if they start to exhibit issues.
+A dynamic approach to monitoring enhances observability and provides context, all without needing to pull down containers that start exhibiting issues.

 Namespace Observability

-By leveraging an open source monitoring event pipeline, such as Sensu Go, operations teams can get a dedicated team view of containers to improve visibility into their applications and increase insight into possible anomalies.
+By leveraging an open source monitoring event pipeline, such as Sensu Go, operations teams can gain a dedicated team view of containers, improving visibility into their applications and increasing insight into possible anomalies.
 These types of solutions offer dynamic monitoring changes for ephemeral infrastructure.
 As a result, operators can help drive collaboration securely by using Kubernetes’ built-in concept for role-based access control.

-Kubernetes provides namespace scoping for resources, making it possible to give individual teams full control of applications under their namespace.
-Operators can also create containers and pods in a Kubernetes namespace and map it directly to code-driven monitoring tools, leveraging the same namespace as well.
+Kubernetes provides namespace scoping for resources, making it possible to give individual teams complete control of applications under their namespace.
+Operators can also create containers and pods in a Kubernetes namespace, mapping them directly to code-driven monitoring tools that leverage the same namespace.

-For example, you can have an ‘Associated’ namespace in open source monitoring event pipeline – similar to Kubernetes — so that one team can control containers and monitoring around it using a repository of declarative YAML config files.
-With RBAC (role-based access control), you can mitigate risk by providing only necessary access to a user so they don’t have more than is needed.
+For example, you can have an ‘Associated’ namespace in an open source monitoring event pipeline – similar to Kubernetes — so that one team can control containers and monitoring around it using a repository of declarative YAML config files.
+With RBAC (role-based access control), you can mitigate risk by providing only necessary access to a user, ensuring they don’t have more than is needed.

 Codifying monitoring workflows into declarative configuration files allows you to monitor at the speed of automation.
 It can be shared, treated as code, reviewed, edited, and versioned, allowing for efficient multi-cloud operation.
 Read more on how to install Prometheus on Kubernetes and how to use it.